weight loss

 If you think you’re following a healthy diet and still not losing weight, then you could have been misled by some confusing information.
 Some common diet mistakes include:

-• Getting misled by food labels: Foods that are labelled as having health benefits aren’t always as healthy as they appear.
+Getting misled by food labels: Foods that are labelled as having health benefits aren’t always as healthy as they appear.
 Be wary of products labelled ‘high protein’ or ‘low fat’ as they’re often loaded with sugar.
-Also, make sure you’re eating whole grains in bread, rice and pasta.
+Also, make sure you’re eating whole grains in bread, rice, and pasta.
 Bread that’s labelled ‘multigrain’ contains multiple grains but that doesn’t necessarily mean that it’s made with whole grains.
 To decipher the true health benefits of what you’re purchasing, always check the ingredients label.

 A good balance of nutrients will help you to feel energised, promote normal production of your hormones (such as testosterone), and encourage a sound night’s sleep.
-But it’s important that you select the right foods and consume fewer calories than you expend.

 Although cutting carbs may lead to rapid weight loss, studies suggest this method of weight loss is unsustainable and the best way to achieve long-term weight loss success is to eat a healthy, balanced diet.
-That means you should have a good proportion of carbohydrates, protein, fibre, vitamins and minerals.
+That means you should have a good balance of carbohydrates, protein, fibre, vitamins and minerals.

 Protein and fibre are two critical nutrients when it comes to weight loss.
 This is because protein aids metabolism and promotes feelings of fullness.
 A study that looked at the effects of a high-fibre, low-fat diet found that it led to sustained weight reduction in people with type 2 diabetes.